jsonnet/AoC-2022/README.md

 This repository is a template for working folder throughout the course "Programming with Python (MSc Bioinformatics)" WS 2022.

 You will need to fork this repository into your GitLab account and commit all your work as you go along onto the forked repo.
-Failure to comply will result in you not able to participate in the exams.
+Failure to comply will result in you not able to participate in the exams, as we cannot check your results for plagiarism.

 ## Folder structure

 ```
 programming-with-python-2022
-├── AoC_2022
+├── aoc
 │   ├── day01.inp
 │   └── day01.py
-├── Materials
-│   ├── Slides
-│   │   └── README.md
-│   └── Tutorials
+├── Tutorials
 │   └── README.md
 └── README.md
 ```